 My master is a good man, but a poor man, a beggar.
-He bought me for a single silver coin and he tried to feed me on a few meagre grains of corn.
-One night I spoke to him, which caused him to wonder.
+He bought me for a single silver coin and tried to feed me on a few meagre grains of corn.
+One night I spoke to him, which surprised him.
 He had never heard a gazelle speak.
-I asked him to let me find my own food because what we were getting from the dust heap was not feeding both of us.
+I asked him to let me find my own food because what we were getting from the scrap heap was not feeding us.

-Then it occured to me that if I gave him the diamond, people would suspect that he stole it.
+Then it occurred to me that if I gave him the diamond, people would suspect that he had stolen it.
 So I came up with a better plan.

 With the diamond in my mouth, I ran on and on until I came to a large town.
-I bounded past the people with the diamond flashing as I ran.
-The people called after me but I did not stop until I reached the palace where the sultan was sitting, enjoying the cool air.
-The sultan ordered that I be given refreshment, and when I was rested he asked me for the news I brought.
+I bounded past the people with the diamond flashing.
+The people called after me, but I did not stop until I reached the palace where the sultan was sitting, enjoying the cool air.
+He ordered that I be given refreshment, and after I had rested, he asked me for the news I brought.

 I dropped the diamond at his feet and said, “I have come with this diamond, which is a pledge from my master the Sultan Darai.
 He has heard you have a daughter, and sends you this small token, begging that you will give her to him for his wife.”

 Gazelle with a Diamond in The Story of a Gazelle, Violet Fairy Book.
 Illustration by H.J.
 Ford.